 Step 1 – Provide Delivery Method

-1. Method of Delivery.
-Choose the method of delivery of this notice to the landlord.
-Personal delivery is when you give (personally hand) the notice directly to the landlord.
-Substituted delivery is when you give the notice to someone other than the landlord at the landlord’s office or home.
-Posted delivery is when you post (nail, tape, attach) the notice to the landlord’s front door.
-Registered and certified mail is delivery you can use through the U.S. postal service.
+- Personal delivery is when you give (personally hand) the notice directly to the landlord.
+Substituted delivery is when you notify someone other than the landlord at the landlord’s office or home.

 Step 2 – Fill in Landlord Details